gamemann/CircleCI-Test2/README.md

 go get -u github.com/gorilla/mux
 ```

-## Running the application.
+## Building the application.
-You may simply run the application by either building the project into a binary or running the following:
+You may simply build the application using the following:

 ```
-cd src/
+go build src/web.go
-go run web.go
+./web
 ```

 ## Credits